Closed-Eye Group Process

 How to Use Online

-After doing the closed eye portion, you can put participants into online breakout rooms to discuss.
+After the closed eye portion, you can put participants into online breakout rooms to discuss.
 You can use messaging features in your software to send alerts about when groups should change who is sharing.

-For your whole group sharing, you can scribe the list on a slide using screen-share, or invite participants to add to a brainstorm document directly and anonymously, using a shared document like a Google slide or the annotation feature in your software.
+For whole group sharing, you can scribe the list on a slide using screen-share, or invite participants to add to a brainstorm document directly and anonymously, using a shared document like a Google slide or the annotation feature in your software.